mkorthof/check_truenas/README.md

 See Example below.
 Options can also be set as variables in the script itself (instead of using args).

-Tested with TrueNAS CORE 12.0 U2 and 13.0-U4
+Tested with TrueNAS CORE 12.0 U2 and 13.0-U4, should work with zVault (untested)

 ## Requirements